-- A file icon with a pencil refers to changed file content.
-The file itself has already been present on the local machine before the capture process has been executed. - A file icon with a plus symbol refers to a newly created file. - A file icon with a minus symbol refers to a file that has been deleted from the local machine during the capture process.
+- A file icon with a plus symbol refers to a newly created file. - A file icon with a minus symbol refers to a file that has been deleted from the local machine during the capture process.

 The name of the file is displayed at the right-hand side of the icon.
 If the name is marked with red font color and struck through, it is currently excluded.
 Excluded resources have been recorded during the capture procedure, but are not relevant for a later target package built from the capture project.